23 Must-haves for an RV Outdoor Kitchen

 This is great to have on hand because you'll be sure not to leave residue marks on your patio or outdoor surface where the outdoor kitchen is located.
 This can also be a lifesaver if you've got dirt or grime when working with doughs, pastes and troweling certain types of textures onto ceramics and concrete surfaces.

-If placement of the outdoor kitchen area is near light fixtures then consider using one so you don't strain yourself by using flashlights while trying to prepare tasty meals.
+If placement of the outdoor kitchen area is not near any light fixtures then consider using one so you don't strain yourself by using flashlights while trying to prepare tasty meals.

 Just like painters' tape, this can be used to adhere items (like tile and stonework) onto outdoor surfaces without having residue marks left behind.